intel-analytics/ipex-llm/pyspark/bigdl/models/local_lenet/README.md

 LeNet5 is a classical CNN model used in digital number classification.
 For detailed information, please refer to <http://yann.lecun.com/exdb/lenet/>.

+The model used here is exactly the same as the model in `../lenet/lenet5.py`.

 This example would show how to train and inference a LeNet model in pure local mode without using Spark local or Spark distributed cluster.